selabhvl/py-mcdc/README.md

   `python3 mcdc_test/pathsearch.py "number of permutations" "number of runs"`

-- Example for 5040 order permutations and 6 runs:
+- Example for 5040 order permutations and 6 runs (It takes very long time for high number of permutations, You can use few number permutations to try it first (for example 5)):

   `python3 mcdc_test/pathsearch.py 5040 6`
 - To generate curves with GNUplot: